Zheoni/cooklang-chef/docs/cli.md

 ## Configuration
 A configuration [TOML](https://toml.io) file will be loaded by the CLI.
-First, it will try to load it from `.cooklang/config.toml`, if that cannot be found, a global configuration file will be loaded.
+First, it will try to load it from `.cooklang/config.toml`, if that cannot be found, a global default configuration file will be loaded.
 If it does not exist, it will be created with default values.

 The configuration file can be override with the CLI args.